bensonchoyintuitas/intuitas_knowledgebase/docs/standards_and_conventions.md

 Refer to [Data layers and stages](level_2.md#data-layers-and-stages) for further context and definitions applicable to this section.

+Refer to [Physical Models](modelling_standards_and_conventions.md#physical-models) for the standard relating to column naming, types, and conventions.

 #### Schema level external storage locations

 Recommendations: